AnalyticsAutomated/CommandRunner/README.rst

 Grid Engine Quirks
 ------------------

 geRunner uses python DRMAA to submit jobs.
-A consequence of this a command string is not constructed in quite the same way.
+A consequence of this that a command string is not constructed in quite the same way.
 The first portion of the command string is split off as a command.
 Subsequence portions are tokenised and added to a params array to be passed to DRMAA

 The Options dict is flattened to a key:value list.
 You can include or omit as many of those as you'd like options as you like.
 Any instance of the string
-$INPUT and $OUTPUT in the args array with be interpolated for the input_string and output_string respectively
+$INPUT and $OUTPUT in final args array will be interpolated for the input_string and output_string respectively

 If std_out_string is provided it will be used as